mnjul/html-resume/README.md

 As the résumé is purely typeset with HTML and CSS, it's highly customizable (e.g. if you want an "objective" section, just copy-paste a few HTML elements) and does not require proprietary software.
 All you need is a text editor and a web browser (see compatibility section below).
 Oh, maybe some intermediate CSS knowledge.
 And, since it's open source with Apache License, you're allowed (and encouraged!) to create your own fine-tuned template and share with others.

+Find the background story of this project at [my blog] (http://blogs.purincess.tw/matrixblog/2016/04/typesetting-resume-with-html-and-css/).

 # Compatibility and Known Issues/Limitations
 * I have only tested this project on latest release version of Firefox (45) and Google Chrome (49) on OS X 10.11 (El Capitan).
 * It's my intention to support other browsers/platforms (like IE Edge on Windows?) as long as the browser sufficiently supports the required CSS features: ``calc()``, ``var()``, ``flexbox``, ...etc, and does not require (too many) dirty tricks.
 PRs or comments welcome!